easafe/purescript-flame/docs/events.md

 ]
 ```

-Whenever `update` receives the `Roll` message, a `Tuple` (using the infix operator `:>`) of the model and effect list is returned.
-Performing the effect in the list raises the `Update` message, which carries the generated random number that will be the new model.
+`Roll` returns the model as it is.
+However, generating random numbers is a side effect so we return it on our array.
+Flame will run this effect and raise `Update`, which then updates the model with the die number.

-Likewise, we could define a loading screen to appear before AJAX requests
+Likewise, we could perform some network requests with a loading screen

 ```haskell
 type Model = {